 “Public input will help us to determine whether to prepare an application for The Barossa Council area to be designated as a ‘Non-GM crop area’.”

-While Council understand there may be strong views regarding the potential health and environmental impacts of GM crops, the Minister has highlighted that only potential trade and marketing impacts will be considered in a council’s application to retain a GM free status, with the final decision to grant such status being at the discretion of the Minister.
+While we understand there may be strong views regarding the potential health and environmental impacts of GM crops, the Minister has highlighted that only potential trade and marketing impacts will be considered in a council’s application to retain a GM-free status, with the final decision to grant such status being at the discretion of the Minister.

 Councils are required to make an application to the Minister by 30 September 2020.

-Interested individuals, businesses and industry groups are encouraged to share their views via a short online survey any time from 29 July – 19 August at yoursay.barossa.sa.gov.au
+You are encouraged to share your views via a short online survey any time from 29 July – 19 August at yoursay.barossa.sa.gov.au